Political positions of Amy Klobuchar: Election security

 In August 2018, during an interview on NBC's Meet the Press, Klobuchar stated that President Trump's downplaying of Russian interference in the 2016 election posed a threat to national security and she wished he would listen to members of the intelligence community "but what we have right now is a common set of facts between at least Democrats and Republicans in the Senate, and a common purpose to protect our democracy."
 Klobuchar added that she would "love to see this broadened out so we start to discuss also the threats to our power grid system, the threats to our financial system, because the Russians aren't just stopping at the election equipment."

-In November 2018, Klobuchar and Republican Dan Sullivan introduced legislation to create a new State Department program offering grants to American nonprofit groups for working on election security and sharing information with similar groups in other countries.
+In November 2018, Klobuchar and Republican Senator Dan Sullivan introduced legislation to create a new State Department program offering grants to American nonprofit groups for working on election security and sharing information with similar groups in other countries.

 In April 2019, Klobuchar was one of twelve Democratic senators to sign a letter led by Mazie Hirono that questioned the decision of Attorney General William Barr to offer "his own conclusion that the President’s conduct did not amount to obstruction of justice" and called for both the Justice Department's inspector general and the Office of Professional Responsibility to launch an investigation into whether Barr's summary of the Mueller Report and his April 18 news conference were misleading.

 During the June 27, 2019 Miami Democratic debate, Klobuchar warned, "We let the Republicans run our elections, and if we do not do something about Russian interference in the election, and we let Mitch McConnell stop all the back-up paper ballots, then we are not going to get to do what we want to do."

-In July 2019, Klobuchar and Rhode Island Senator Jack Reed sent a letter to Acting Homeland Security (DHS) Secretary Kevin McAleenan requesting an explanation of the actions taken by the DHS in response to "unexpected behavior" of voting equipment in Durham County, North Carolina during the 2016 presidential election and opined that it was "critical that we learn as much as we can about the extent of the attacks we faced in 2016, and that these lessons be shared as widely as possible so that our nation is fully prepared for the 2020 elections."
+In July 2019, Klobuchar and Senator Jack Reed sent a letter to Acting Homeland Security Secretary Kevin McAleenan requesting an explanation of the actions taken by the Department of Homeland security in response to "unexpected behavior" of voting equipment in Durham County, North Carolina during the 2016 presidential election and opined that it was "critical that we learn as much as we can about the extent of the attacks we faced in 2016, and that these lessons be shared as widely as possible so that our nation is fully prepared for the 2020 elections."